Rrosario88/PyKubeDeploy/README.md

 # PyKubeDeploy
 Project that involves a web application developed with Python, hosted on a Linux Apache server, and incorporates Redis for caching.
 The infrastructure and deployment will involve Docker, Kubernetes, Terraform, and Jenkins for CI/CD.
 Monitoring will be handled by Zabbix and ELK, and everything will be hosted on AWS

-Great!
-Here's a step-by-step plan to create your project, PyFlaskKubeDeploy.
 The goal is to create a simple Python Flask application that uses Redis for caching, containerize it with Docker, deploy it to a Kubernetes cluster running on AWS, automate deployments with Jenkins and Ansible, and monitor it with Zabbix and the ELK stack.

 Step 1: Develop your Python Flask application